 Read our full IDrive Personal review.

-Backblaze is still one of the cheapest online-storage solutions, gigabyte for gigabyte, and it's definitely the easiest to use among the best cloud backup services.
-You literally can just set Backblaze and forget it.
+Backblaze is one of the cheapest cloud-backup solutions, gigabyte for gigabyte, and that's despite a recent price hike.
+It's definitely the easiest to use — you literally can just set Backblaze and forget it.

 We also like the generous restore-by-mail feature and its rapid upload speeds.
 Backblaze even lets you locate a lost or stolen computer by geolocating the Wi-Fi network it connects to.

 But Backblaze is starting to be left behind as competitors add features such as cloud syncing, file sharing and backups of networked drives.
 It's also not ideal for anyone who has multiple machines to back up, unless you happen to have have nearly unlimited storage needs.
-In that case, the reasonable yearly cost to back up each machine may be worth it.
+In that case, the reasonable yearly cost to back up each machine may be worth multiple Backblaze subscriptions.

 Read our full Backblaze review.